Almena, Kansas: Education

-Almena schools were closed through school consolidation with Long Island schools.
-The Almena High School mascot was Almena Coyotes with team colors of Orange and Black.
+Almena schools and Long Island schools formed through consolidation, their first school year was 1967-1968.
+The Almena High School mascot was Almena Coyotes with team colors of Orange and Black, in 1966 they were the Almena Huskies with team colors of green and white.
 The Long Island High School mascot was Long Island Leopards with team colors of Purple and Gold.